IN THIS ARTICLE:

 - Sodium Hydroxide: Also known as caustic soda, it is the main ingredient in lye and drain or oven cleaner.
 Used in electroplating, explosives manufacturing, and petroleum products.
 Highly corrosive and environmentally hazardous.

-As mentioned above, there is a wide range of different chemicals used in the production of meth.
+Depending on the process used, there can be a very wide range of different chemicals used in the production of meth.
 These are required for pseudo/ephedrine synthesis or reduction and depending on the quality of production, may or may not make it into the finished product.
 This is a byproduct of the manufacturing process and as such can not truly be considered an adulterant or cutting agent, even though the presence of these chemicals is unwanted.
 Cutting agents are used by some manufacturers, but more commonly by distributors, traffickers, and dealers as they can cheaply “increase” the amount of meth they have by mixing in cheaper additives.

 Some of the more common additives used may include:

-- Caffeine: Active stimulant drug in coffee.
-Found in many different food and drink items and safe when used normally.
+- Caffeine: Active stimulant in coffee.
+Found in many different foods and drink items and safe when used normally.

 - Methylsulfonylmethane (MSM): Sulfur compound which is found in many plants, food, and drinks.
-It is fairly inert chemically and is sold as dietary supplements which anecdotally claim to provide allergy relief and helping ease joint pain.
+It is fairly inert chemically and is sold as dietary supplements.

-- Niacinamide: A type of Vitamin B3, it is found in many foods and drinks as well as being formed naturally in the body from ingesting niacin.
-It is safe for human use in moderate amounts.
+- Niacinamide: A type of Vitamin B3, it is found in many foods and drinks.

 - Ketamine: A strong dissociative anesthetic used in human and veterinary medicine.